 revival?

-can be revived, subject to certain criteria that your insurer might impose on you.
+Most traditional policies (like term, whole-life and endowment plans) can be revived, subject to certain criteria that your insurer might impose on you.

 Revival can happen at any time, but the conditions for revival might depend upon how long the policy has been lapsed for.
 Under the insurance laws, if the policy has been in force for at least three years, the insured gets up to two years to revive the policy.
 Some insurers like LIC have special schemes under which policies can be revived for up to five years from being lapsed.